Flea and Tick Control for Cats

 Ticks may be seen throughout the year, sometimes even on winter days when there is no snow on the ground.
 We see the most ticks in the spring and the fall.

-Blood tests can detect antibody to the Lyme bacteria, indicating past exposure.
-There are vaccines to reduce the chances of Lyme disease in dogs.
 Lyme disease is not seen in cats.
 However, there are other tickborne diseases besides Lyme disease that can affect dogs and cats.